AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow/readme.md

 1) Pulls data from the DVC Google Drive remote.
 2) Runs `dvc repro` to generate metrics and plots.
-3) Publishes plots and metrics into a CML report.
+3) Publishes plots and metrics into a CML report (plots are embedded inline).

 If comment posting fails, the report is still written to the GitHub Actions job summary.